 Features, software maturity and capabilities (such as segmentation) will vary from vendor to vendor.
 Working out which CDP, if any, would enhance your existing martech ecosystem is a complex challenge and there may not be one CDP that solves all your data challenges.

-This is where other tools in your martech ecosystem may come into play.
+This is where other tools in your martech ecosystem (and Professional Services partners like Acxiom, who can help you navigate the complex world of MarTech) may come into play.

 There is often confusion about the difference between a CDP and a data management platform (DMP).
-Both tools can add an aspect of centralisation to your data ecosystem.
-But while a CDP helps centralise customer data into a single database, a DMP is more audience-focussed, helping marketers collate, manage and house first- and third-party data to create target audiences and use that insight to launch, analyse and optimise campaigns.
+Both tools can add an aspect of centralisation to your data ecosystem, and there is often an overlap between each.
+But while a CDP focuses on unifying a wider set of customer data into a single database (such as offline data and PII such as email addresses, mobile phone numbers), building audience segments, and activating the data across digital advertising and other channels (direct mail, email, website personalisation, mobile marketing, etc), a DMP is more audience-focussed, with a focus on digital advertising use cases (digital audience data, cookies, online behaviour data look-alike audiences); designed to help marketers collate, manage and house first- and third-party data to create target audiences and use that insight to launch, analyse and optimise campaigns.

 Do I need a CDP or a DMP?

-Essentially, a CDP helps aggregate your customer data into a single customer database, while a DMP manages and aggregates digital audience data (cookies, online behavioural data, look-alike audiences, etc.) and enables audience segmentation, analysis and optimisation.
+Essentially, a CDP helps centralise your customer data into a single customer database, while a DMP manages and aggregates digital audience data (cookies, online behavioural data, look-alike audiences, etc.) to enable audience segmentation, analysis and optimisation.

 Of course, there are other platforms that can be combined with a CDP, and a DMP, that can lead to improved results; for example, you may need to incorporate more sophisticated identity resolution within your CDP and DMP.